GSreevadhani/Perfume-Shop-Inventory/README.md

 Admin Features:

-Login authentication
+Login authentication,
-Manage products (add, update, remove, display, search) Sort products by price or name
+Manage products (add, update, remove, display, search), Sort products by price or name,
-Manage a shopping cart by linking to the products database User Features:
+Manage a shopping cart by linking to the products database and User Features:

-Browse products
+Browse products,
-Add products to the cart
+Add products to the cart,
-View the cart and calculate total price
+View the cart and calculate total price.